 What is Love?

-You write in to ask the following questions and they are responded to separately for convenience of understanding.
+I write in to ask the following questions, and they are to be responded to separately for convenience of understanding.

 Dr.Vijai S. Shankar: